opsfolio/resource-surveillance/README.md

    `target.sqlite.db`
 3. `sqlite3` pipe at the end just executes the generated SQL using SQLite 3 shell and produces merged `target.sqlite.db`

+Once `target.sqlite.db` is created after step 3, none of the original device-specific `RSSD`s are required and `target.sqlite.db` is independent of `surveilr` as well.

 Notebook use cases: